 Sisseton Milbank Railroad (SMRR) operates 37 miles of line between Milbank and Sisseton, South Dakota.
 SMRR serves the communities of Sisseton, Peever, Wilmot and Corona, SD.

-The Twin Cities & Western Railroad, MPL and SMRR collectively operate over 360 miles of track!
+TC&W, MPL and SMRR collectively operate over 360 miles of track!

 You don’t have to be on rail to ship by rail!